Greek junta: Greek folk music

-During its rule, the dictatorship heavily utilized folk music in mass media in order to help solidify the relationship between the junta and Greek national identity, in turn legitimizing its rule over the country.
+During its rule, the dictatorship heavily utilised folk music in mass media in order to help solidify the relationship between the junta and Greek national identity, in turn legitimising its rule over the country.
 The regime sponsored song contests and concerts featuring folk musicians throughout its existence.
 The favoured types of music employed by the government were those which accompanied the Kalamatianos and Tsamiko folk dances.
 Additionally, the regime encouraged the production of new folk songs with lyrics praising the government and its leaders, like Georgios Papadopoulos.
 Because the clarinet was so strongly featured in the music of the junta, it remains associated with the Colonels by many Greeks today.
 The ideology behind the promotion of folk music was twofold: to bridge the gap of continuity with Greece's past and present, and to limit foreign cultural influences such as psychedelic music (which could hold political connotations contrary to those of the junta) by substituting them with traditionally Greek ones.
 Folk music was also used as an ideological weapon against dissidents, and it was played constantly in detention centres to help break prisoners.